lucasdmoyer/FlaskApp/README.md

 Updated all currently installed packages
 Installed and configured Apache2 for a mod_wsgi app Cloned a modified version of Item-Catalog for app
-Made it so can't log into root remotely
+Made it so can't log into root

 Resources used:
 https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps